JeremyRubin/rubin.io/blog/_posts/0000-00-00-covenants.md

 messages.
 A hash preimage revelation can emulate a signer compactly.
 Using binary expansions and addition could be used to allow signing of values more compactly (e.g., 2x16x32 byte hashes could be used to construct a signature of a post-hoc selected Sequence lock).
-Therefore it is appropriate to think of CSFS as an expansion of the efficiency of this technique, reusability of keys, and the types of data that can be signed over.
+[Read more here](/blog/2021/07/02/signing-5-bytes/).
+Therefore it is appropriate to think of
+CSFS as an expansion of the efficiency of this technique, reusability of keys, and the types of data that can be signed over.
 Although CSFS is famously used to build covenants by comparing a CSFS signature to a CHECKSIG signature and